axibase/atsd/README.md

 ...
 ```

-By separating inserted data into **metadata** and **time series** data, each type of information is stored and processed separately and thus, more efficiently.
+By separating **metadata** and **time series** data, each type of information is stored more efficiently.
 Both types of data are readily available and can be accessed in SQL queries and REST API requests.

 ```sql
 SELECT datetime, value, entity